jderrfuss/berrypy/README.md

 - File name: `config_errors.txt`
 - Same syntax rules and operators as for RTs
-- Major difference: need to define ratio using `/`
+- Major difference to RT configuration file: need to define ratio using `/`
   - Basic syntax: `<trialsOfInterest>/<allTrials>`

 ## Examples